boss443/lab-OOP-00/README.md

 # lab-OOP-00
-this is my first irepo
+this is my first repo

+thanachok suwan
+65000000-1